ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/Container.rst

    ./setup_wflow_env.py -p=singularity

-If the command runs without issue, this script will print override messages, experiment details, and "0 errors found" messages to the console, similar to the following excerpts:
+If the command runs without issue, this script will print override messages, experiment details, and "Schema validation succeeded for Rocoto config/XML" messages to the console, similar to the following excerpts:

 .. code-block:: console